Ten reasons why East London (the “East End”) is so cool and why you need to visit on your next trip to London

-LGBT – Gay London Travel Guide
+LGBTQ – Gay London Travel Guide

 London is gay all year and people here are open and generally respect any sexual preference or gender identity—benefits of a large, diverse, international, cosmopolitan city.
 There are lots of gay venues, gay hotels, saunas, theaters, shops and the scene is always active and in constant change.
 However, there are a few alternative things you should know:

 King’s Head Theater – This small pub is the perfect place for a beer near Angel Station, not only because of the atmosphere, but because it hosts a theater with gay-themed plays.
 “F*cking Men” and “5 Guys Chilling” are among the plays performed during the last months.
 When I visited, instead of getting paper tickets to enter the venue, they gave me condoms.